Woolly-at-EBI/ChecklistReviews/docs/FAIRPLUS_recipes/mapping_sample_metadata2ena_checklist_recipe.md

 subtitle: C-3PO_droid
 ```

-### Find out what metadata it is and what standards they follow
+### Figure: Overview of discovering what metadata you are using(if any), map and analysis, to get a mapping
 ```mermaid
   graph TD;
       A([Collected metadata])-->mystds["identify systems used for storing field names and values"]